mavenagi-apps/react-native-webview-example/README.md

 ### 2. Generate Keys & Configure

-Run the automated setup script to generate all required cryptographic keys:
+There is a command line utility tool included which generates the public/private key pair, along with the encryption secret necessary to setup secure user authentication and data persistence across Maven.
+You can reRun the automated setup script to generate all required cryptographic keys:

 ```bash
 node setup-maven-keys.js